litmuschaos/litmus/experiments/openebs/openebs-pool-container-failure/README.md

 </tr>
 <tr>
  <td> OpenEBS Pool Container Failure  </td>
- <td> Kill the pool container and check if gets scheduled again.
-This scenario validates the behaviour of application and OpenEBS persistent volumes in the amidst of chaos induced on storage pool.
-The litmus experiment fails the specified pool and thereby losing the access to volumes being created on it.
+ <td> Kill the pool container and check if it gets scheduled again.
+This scenario validates the behaviour of application and OpenEBS persistent volumes when chaos is induced on the storage pool.
+The litmus experiment fails the specified pool thereby losing the access to volume replicas created on it.
  </td>
  <td>  <a href="https://docs.litmuschaos.io/docs/openebs-pool-container-failure/"> Here </a> </td>
  </tr>